Iodised salt: Iran

-Concerns of iodine deficiency have raised over recent years due to consumption of non-iodized salts especially sea salt which is strongly suggested by traditional medicine workers in Iran.
+Concerns of iodine deficiency have raised over recent years due to the consumption of non-iodized salts especially sea salt which is strongly suggested by traditional medicine workers in Iran.
 Many of whom have not any academic studies.

 Kazakhstan

 Kazakhstan, a country in Central Eurasia in which local food supplies seldom contain sufficient iodine, has drastically reduced iodine deficiency through salt iodization programs.
 Campaigns by the government and non-profit organizations to educate the public about the benefits of iodized salt began in the mid-1990s, with iodization of edible salt becoming legally mandatory in 2002.

+Malaysia

+Salt being sold in the country must be iodized which is forced under the Food Regulation 1985 from 30 September 2020.

 Nepal

 The Salt Trading Corporation has been distributing Iodized Salt in Nepal since 1963.
 98% of the Population uses Iodized Salt.
 Utilising non-Iodised salt for human consumption is prohibited.
-Salt costs about US$0.27 a Kilo.
+Salt costs about US$0.27 a kilo.

 Philippines

 On December 20, 1995, Philippine President Fidel V. Ramos signed Republic Act 8172: An Act for Salt Iodization Nationwide (ASIN).
+However, local production of non-iodized salt continues.